vearch/vearch/README.md

-# Vectorsearch
+# ChubaoSearch

-a scalable search service of deep learning vectors
+ChubaoSearch is a scalable search service of deep learning vectors